 I am also interested in various aspects of positional faithfulness, one approach to the ability of strong positions to resist processes of neutralization that affect other positions.

 The search for a phonetically motivated account of why onset glides are subject to different sonority restrictions in different languages has implications for the formal representation of syllable-internal structure and the constraints Onset and *Onset/X.

 The formal structure of the sonority scale itself can also be a testing ground for other assumptions about phonological theory, markedness scales, and the architecture of the phonological grammar, as in the case of modeling phonological variation (in joint work with Elliott Moreton).

 The phonology of Japanese and other East Asian languages

 I am interested in various aspects of Japanese phonology.
 In addition to my work on Fukuoka Japanese intonation, several of the papers on loanword phonology and lexical-category effects focus on data from Japanese.

-In addition to Japanese, I have also worked on phonological phenomena in Chinese languages and Korean.
+I have also looked at phonological phenomena in Chinese languages and Korean.

 Phonology and reading